Highlights

 Planning on Diving with Seasport Divers?

-If you’re already planning on diving with Seasport, it’s a great opportunity to earn your Nitrox Certification.
-The cost for certification is significantly reduced, and you will dive with Nitrox tanks during your recreational dives for free!
-Make sure to talk with one of our knowledgeable shop staff members about adding a PADI Enriched Air Nitrox certification to your dive plan while in Kauai.
+If you’re already planning on diving with Seasport, it’s a great opportunity to earn your PADI Enriched Air Nitrox certification in Kauai.
+The cost for certification is significantly reduced, and you will dive with Nitrox tanks during your recreational dives for free.
+Make sure to talk with one of our knowledgeable shop staff members about adding a Nitrox certification to your Kauai diving plan.

 Training and Certification